 4.4 Pending further international regulatory guidance, the PRA considers it appropriate to clarify its interpretation of the Loss Given Default (LGD) value firms should use for the purpose of calculating regulatory capital requirements using SEC-IRBA, for SRT securitisations of income-producing real estate (IPRE) assets where firms have adopted the slotting approach.
-For this purpose, the PRA expects firms to use the LGD value specified in CRR Article 259(6).
+For this purpose, the PRA expects firms to use the LGD value specified in CRR Article 259(6) of the Securitisation (CRR) Part of the PRA Rulebook.

-(CRR Articles 243, 244 and 337 and Chapter 9 of EBA Guidelines on Significant Risk Transfer (EBA/GL/2014/05))
+(CRR Articles 243, 244 and 337 and Chapter 9 of EBA Guidelines on Significant Risk Transfer (EBA/GL/2014/05) 244 and 245 of the Securitisation (CRR) Part and Article 337 of the Market Risk: Simplified Standardised Approach (CRR) Part of the PRA Rulebook)